Stop Telling Asian Women Who to Date

 It’s not just men on the internet who are perpetuating the problem, either.
 Take, for example, East Meets East, a dating app for Asians, which advertises its services with a video titled, “Why she NEVER dated an Asian guy!”
 The video features an Asian man interviewing an Asian woman about why she hasn’t dated Asian men.
 At one point, he remarks, “WTF.
 She never dated an Asian?
 We gotta fix that.”
 The implication?
 That the Asian woman is broken, and the only solution is for her to date an Asian man.

-The notion that an Asian woman ought to ‘date her own kind’ would be perceived as racist if it was suggested by someone of a different race.
+The notion that an Asian woman ought to “date her own kind” would be perceived as racist if it was suggested by someone of a different race.
 And yet Asian men continue to hurl such claims at Asian women, as if that is any less racist.
 It’s not.
 It’s also incredibly sexist: A woman should not be obligated to date anyone in particular nor restricted from dating any person she chooses.

 Shaming Asian women to date Asian men—or to stop dating white men—doesn’t solve the problem.